National Shrine of Our Lady of Lourdes: History

-On February 10, 1951, the two images of Our Lady of Lourdes were transferred to the new church from its temporary home in Mayon Street.
-The church was inaugurated on August 15, 1951, by the Archbishop of Manila, Gabriel Reyes, who officiated the Mass attended by many important people including Senate President Don Mariano Jesús Cuenco, and Miss Gullon, daughter of the Spanish Ambassador.
+On February 10, 1951, the two images of Our Lady of Lourdes were transferred to the new church from their temporary home on Mayon Street.
+The church was consecrated on August 15, 1951, by Archbishop of Manila Gabriel Reyes, who officiated the Mass attended by many important people including Senate President Don Mariano Jesús Cuenco, and the daughter of Spanish ambassador to the Philippines Antonio Gullón y Gómez.

-Currently, the Shrine's altar, sanctuary and retablo are undergoing renovation and retrofitting.
+Currently, the shrine's altar, sanctuary and retablo are undergoing renovation and retrofitting.

 Organization

 Parochial jurisdiction

 The church is located on Kanlaon Street at the corner of N.S.
-Amoranto Street in Sta.
-Mesa Heights, La Loma, Quezon City.
-Its current boundaries include:
+Amoranto Street in the Santa Mesa Heights neighbourhood of the La Loma district of Quezon City.
+Its current boundaries are: